geogardenclub/geogardenclub.github.io/docs/user-guide/get-started/home.md

 Note that if you tap on a screen name in the Drawer, and nothing happens, it's because you are already on that screen.
 Just tap outside the Drawer to reveal the screen.

-Let's now get to the most important concept in the GeoGardenClub app: gardens!
+Let's next take a deeper look at the first Home Screen view: Insights.